 Unopened mayonnaise stored in the pantry should ideally be used by the “Best By” date on the package (but in most cases will still be good for up to four months after that date).
 Mayo is made from eggs, so it must be refrigerated once it’s been opened.
-A jar will last up to three months in the refrigerator and should never be left on the counter for more than an hour or two.
+A jar of mayonnaise is good for two months in the fridge after it’s been opened, reports the United States Department of Agriculture (USDA).

 Vegetable oil sprays